 What Does the Future Look Like?

 COVID-19 is profoundly affecting society—not only in the United States but around the world.
 Many people will experience restlessness, fatigue, and other symptoms from being cooped up in their homes for longer periods of time.
 And those dealing directly with patients are perhaps at greater risk.

 Dr. Lee weighs in: “Post-traumatic stress disorder (PTSD) can be seen after only one episode of an event.
 Healthcare workers will be constantly bombarded with many episodes and prolonged episodes of trauma.
 They have to return to work the next day and deal with many patients—all with the underlying fear of catching the virus themselves.
 This can cause degrees of helplessness, isolation, and guilt that will make PTSD more complex to treat and manage.”

 Like many medical professionals, Dr. Lee believes we should expect a wave of mental health issues after the epidemic has subsided.
 “I definitely think we will be facing PTSD after COVID-19—of course for healthcare workers who have been on the front lines, as well as the general public.
 These circumstances will make PTSD more complex in terms of diagnosis and severity.”

 At Ria, Dr. Lee supervises an experienced, compassionate team of counselors, who recognize the importance of mental health.
 They are equipped to handle even the most sensitive issues.
 For Mental Health Awareness Month, we salute them, as well as the thousands of other mental health professionals.
 All are trying their best, to help people in need during an unprecedented time.

 We all look forward to the end of quarantine.
 Around the world, scientists are working on antivirus medications and vaccines, but of course, those won’t appear overnight.
 In the meantime, healthcare workers and the general public face increasing challenges.
-Thankfully, our increasingly advanced technology is helping with solutions.
+Thankfully, our increasingly advanced technology is helping create solutions.